-Additionally, the Rules of Evidence remain generally applicable to preliminary examinations, subject to specific exceptions for certain types of evidence not admissible at trial.
-See Lopez, 2013-NMSC-047, ¶ 4 (noting that the "Rules of Evidence generally govern proceedings in preliminary examinations" but explaining that Rule 6-608(A) NMRA, which is identical to Rule 7-608(A) NMRA, "provides a specific exception to our hearsay rule for admissibility" of certain types of written laboratory reports).

-The defendant also retains the right to call and obtain subpoenas for witnesses and to cross-examine the state's witnesses.
-Thus, although Rule 7-608(A) may permit the state to use a laboratory report at the preliminary examination without calling the laboratory analyst as a witness, the defendant retains the right "to call witnesses to testify as to the matters covered in such report."
-Rule 7-608(B).
-And the preliminary examination remains "a critical stage of a criminal proceeding" at which "counsel must be made available to the accused."
+1 Additionally, the Rules of Evidence remain generally applicable to preliminary 2 examinations, subject to specific exceptions for certain types of evidence not admissible at trial.
+3 See Lopez, 2013-NMSC-047, ¶ 4 (noting that the "Rules of Evidence generally govern proceedings 4 in preliminary examinations" but explaining that Rule 6-608(A) NMRA, amended and recompiled 5 as Rule 6-202.1(A) NMRA in 2022, which is identical to Rule 7-608(A) NMRA, amended and 6 recompiled as Rule 7-202.1(A) NMRA in 2022, "provides a specific exception to our hearsay rule 7 for admissibility" of certain types of written laboratory reports).
+8 The defendant also retains the right to call and obtain subpoenas for witnesses and to cross- 9 examine the state's witnesses.
+Thus, although [Rule 7-608(A)] Rules 5-302.1, 6-202.1, and 7-202.1 10 NMRA may permit the state to use a laboratory report at the preliminary examination without 11 calling the laboratory analyst as a witness, the defendant retains the right "to call witnesses to 12 testify as to the matters covered in such report."
+[Rule 7-608(B)] Rule 7-202.1(F) NMRA.
+And the 13 preliminary examination remains "a critical stage of a criminal proceeding" at which "counsel 14 must be made available to the accused."
 State v.
 Sanchez, 1984-NMCA-068, ¶ 10, 101 N.M.
-509, 684 P.2d 1174.
+509, 15 684 P.2d 1174.
+16 Subparagraph (B)(4) of this rule allows for witnesses to appear by audio-visual 17 communication under compelling circumstances.
+For the purposes of this Subparagraph, 18 compelling circumstances may include a witness who resides out of state or is too ill or injured to 19 appear in person.
+The judge in these proceedings will have the discretion to decide what rises to 20 the level of compelling circumstances for witnesses requesting to appear by audio-visual 21 communication.